 The previous generation G10 Charade had been used for rallying in Group 1 from 1978 then in Group A from 1983.
-The little front wheel drive “hot hatch” was a favourite amongst the entry-level category in “Safari” endurance rallies thanks to its rugged and dependable Japanese design.
+The little front-wheel drive “hot hatch” was a favourite amongst the entry-level category in “Safari” endurance rallies thanks to its rugged and dependable Japanese design.
 To continue on this trend, the more capable G11 Charade Turbo was homologated in Group A in January of 1984.

 Daihatsu, in partnership with De Tomaso, also wanted to homologate the car into Group B to help boost the car’s image even further.
 Hence, two hundred “926 Turbo”s with the smaller 926 cc engine were produced in October of 1984 for that singular purpose.
 The 926 Turbo was thus officially homologated into Group B on January 1st 1985.

 By then World Rally Championship (WRC) was in full swing and the cars that participated in it ever more popular.
-In a similar recipe to the Renault 5 Turbo, Daihatsu would devise, in close collaboration with DeTomaso, a mid-engine / rear wheel drive concept out of the front engine / front wheel drive 926 Charade.
+In a similar recipe to the Renault 5 Turbo, Daihatsu would devise, in close collaboration with DeTomaso, a mid-engine / rear-wheel drive concept out of the front-engine / front-wheel drive 926 Charade.

 Presented at the Tokyo Motor Show in 1985, the Charade 926R (926 Rallye) made quite an impression on the crowd of journalists in attendance.
-With its mid-mounted engine, scoops and vents, the 926R was presented to be a dedicated homologation special built for racing.
+With its mid-mounted engine, scoops and vents, the 926R was presented to be a dedicated homologation special built for Group B racing.

 The 926R was powered by a new and improved version of the 3-cylinder 926 cc CB60 engine that was found in the 926 Turbo.
 The new CB70 unit featured double overhead cams, 12 valves, an IHI RHB32 turbocharger, and electronic fuel injection.
 This would effectively boost power from a bleak 75 BHP to a more capable 118 BHP.
-This was a prototype of the engine planned to be produced in the next generation Charade.
+This unit was also a prototype of the engine planned to be produced in the next generation Charade.

 As with its predecessor, the 926 cc engine size was specific for Group B homologation in the smallest B/9 displacement category of the regulations – taking into account the 1.4 multiplier for forced induction.
 This would have allowed the opportunity for the 926R to compete quite favourably and be one of the strongest competitors in its class.
-The prototype weighed in at 800 kg (1,764 lb) in its road trim presentation, which would have left plenty of room for the rally cars to meet the minimum 675 kg (1,490 lb) of the category.
+The prototype weighed in at 800 kg (1,764 lb) in its road trim presentation, which would have left plenty of room for the rally cars to meet the minimum 675 kg (1,490 lb) of the displacement category.

 After the extremely successful and acclaimed debut of the 926R at the Motor Show, Daihatsu had prepared sales pitches via various media presentations and journalistic test drives.
 As a result, great expectations were put towards the car being produced and not only as an homologation special.